Black Hills couple fills niche with fresh regional meat & produce

 “A lot of meat at the grocery store is frozen and then thawed out and sold as fresh,” David says.
 “Most of our products are in our possession anywhere from 24 to 36 hours.
 We pick up on Thursday and deliver Friday and Saturday, so it’s about as fresh as you can get.”

-An Emphasis on Regional
+An emphasis on regional

 Black Hills Bulk Foods’ most popular items include a mixed produce box, fresh chicken, applewood smoked bacon, and fair trade organic roasted coffee.
 Top sellers change with the seasons; currently, picked-to-order Palisade peaches from Colorado are hot commodities.
 Earlier this year, it was strawberries and cherries.
 In the fall, attention shifts to pears and apples.
 And Thanksgiving turkeys are a big deal.
 No matter the product, the emphasis is on supporting growers and producers from around the region.